-As you continue to learn more about using WordPress, you may occasionally come across references to the term blogroll.
+As you discover more about WordPress, you may occasionally come across something called a blogroll.

-A blogroll is a list of links pointing to other sites or pages displayed on your sidebar section.
+A blogroll is a list of links pointing to external websites or web pages displayed on your sidebar area.

 According to official WordPress documentation …